lnpandey/IITM_Research_Interpretability_of_Attention_Networks/1_Attention_Mosaic/10. Testing_Attention_with_Cheating_Network/averaging_at_last_layer/Readme.md

     self.fc4 = nn.Linear(10, 2)
     self.pretrained = pretrained
 ```
+## Note: Pretrained classification network is trained with Focus Random and Focus Pretrained(For following tables two numbers for classification pretrained(first one is focus random and second one is focus pretrained ))

 ### FG 012
 | | Focus init | Classification init | trained | train accuracy | test accuracy |